anniewesterlund/InfleCS-free-energy-clustering-tutorial/README.md

 # Tutorial_FE_clustering
-Python tutorial for estimating free energy landscapes and cluster with GMM.
+Python tutorial for estimating free energy landscapes and clustering with GMMs.